Product-releases

 Many inexperienced developers, tired after dealing with all the atrocities of integrating in-app purchases, create paywalls for their apps from the perspective of just making something a bit better than a placeholder.
 But in this case, no matter how good the app is, when the user faces a poorly designed and unclear page extorting their money – chances are you’ll never see them again.

-Adapty’s paywall builder helps solve this problem with style.
-We’ve checked dozens of the most popular and profitable apps and came up with the ultimate paywall template.
-And it concerns not only design, but also the number of offers and the CTA placement.
-So you get the basic skeleton of the paywall that will look native and neat, and then style it to your own liking, by manually changing the color scheme, uploading the background of your choice, writing text for the feature list and buttons, and, of course, adding subscription offers.
+By choosing a template you already get a paywall that will look native and neat, but then you’ll be able to style it to your own liking, by manually changing the color scheme, uploading the background of your choice, adjusting button shapes, writing text for the feature list and buttons, adding subscription offers, and more.
 But most importantly – all this is done within one panel with a user-friendly interface.

 A/B testing is a universal and powerful way to find what works best for your app and in the end, come up with an ultimate version of the paywall that easily hooks the users.
 However, finding “the one” paywall is usually a never-ending process – it’s impossible to find something that will work perfectly for a long time, as the mobile industry, user demands, and store policies are constantly changing.
 So once you find the right combination of design, offers, prices, and copy, you may have a sigh of relief, enjoy it for a while, keep it as a “working safe point”, and move on to testing new things.